 Subsections (a) and (c) in this definition are not evaluated for severity, pervasiveness, offensiveness, or denial of equal educational access, because such conduct is sufficiently serious to deprive a person of equal access.
-Therefore, any instance of quid pro quo sexual harassment and any instance of a) Causing the penetration of the anus or sexual organ of another person by any means, without that person's consent; or b) Causing the penetration of the mouth of another person by the sexual organ of the actor, without that person's consent; or c) Causing the sexual organ of another person, without that person's consent, to contact or penetrate the mouth, anus, or sexual organ of another person, including the actor.
+Therefore, any instance of quid pro quo sexual harassment and any instance of sexual assault, dating violence, domestic violence, and stalking are considered sexual harassment under this Policy.